-In accordance with its charter, the Compensation Committee analyzed whether the work of Pearl Meyer and CP as a compensation consultant has raised any conflict of interest, taking into consideration the following factors: (i) the provision of other services to the Company by Pearl Meyer and CP; (ii) the amount of fees from the Company paid to Pearl Meyer and CP as a percentage of the firm's total revenue; (iii) Pearl Meyer's and CP's policies and procedures that are designed to prevent conflicts of interest; (iv) any business or personal relationship of Pearl Meyer and CP or the individual compensation advisors employed by the firm with an executive officer of the Company; (v) any business or personal relationship of the individual compensation advisors with any member of the Compensation Committee; and (vi) any stock of the Company owned by Pearl Meyer and CP or the individual compensation advisors employed by the firm.
-The Compensation Committee has determined based on its analysis of the above factors, that the work of Pearl Meyer and CP and the individual compensation advisors employed by Pearl Meyer and CP as compensation consultants to the Company has not created a conflict of interest.
+In accordance with its charter, the Compensation Committee analyzed whether the work of CP as a compensation consultant has raised any conflict of interest, taking into consideration the following factors: (i) the provision of other services to the Company by CP; (ii) the amount of fees from the Company paid to CP as a percentage of the firm's total revenue; (iii) CP's policies and procedures that are designed to prevent conflicts of interest; (iv) any business or personal relationship of CP or the individual compensation advisors employed by the firm with an executive officer of the Company; (v) any business or personal relationship of the individual compensation advisors with any member of the Compensation Committee; and (vi) any stock of the Company owned by CP or the individual compensation advisors employed by the firm.
+The Compensation Committee has determined based on its analysis of the above factors, that the work of CP and the individual compensation advisors employed by CP as compensation consultants to the Company has not created a conflict of interest.

 Selection of Peer Group The Compensation Committee reviews data concerning the pay practices among semiconductor companies of similar size to the Company.
-Below is the Company's current peer group (the "2020 Peer Group"):
+Below is the Company's current peer group (the "2023 Peer Group"):